eddiedunnteaching/cit301/FinalProject.md

 ## Take a screen shot and submit.
 This is the SSH Assignment

-## Ansible and Windows

-There are multiple ways you can go about installing `Ansible` on your system. `Ansible` is written in `Python` and as such can be installed perhaps most easily via `pip`.
-If you want to go that route fine.
-What I have just shown you uses cygwin.
-You might have used something similar to `cygwin` called `MinGW` .
-If you have ever used the `git bash` shell that comes with `git`.
-This is very similar.

 `Ansible`'s lowest unit of code is called a [`module`](https://docs.ansible.com/ansible/latest/user_guide/modules_intro.html).